Sponsored by Savant Wealth Management

 Make sure you have the same priorities

-Your husband may be hesitant to spend money on travel due to general financial anxiety or a fear of not having enough retirement income in light of potential high-cost events, like health issues or long-term care.
-However, it may also be that he doesn’t enjoy travel as much as you do and therefore wants to spend minimally on it, so you can reserve your money for other things.
+Your husband might be hesitant to spend money on travel due to general financial anxiety or a fear of not having enough retirement income in light of potential high-cost events, such as health issues or long-term care.

-That’s why McLean suggests having a conversation to ensure there isn’t a mismatch on priorities and goals.
+McLean suggests having a conversation to ensure there isn’t a mismatch on priorities and goals.
 If your husband admits that he’d rather, for example, put the money toward a second home, that’s something to talk about.

-However, McLean says, if you both do agree that travel should be a priority, then the key is to set a specific budget for it ahead of time.
+However, McLean says, if you both do agree that travel should be a priority, the key is to set a specific budget for it ahead of time.

 "Call it what it is — money meant to be spent and planned to be spent," he explains.

-If you specifically allocate money to travel, he says, there’s no reason not to use it for that purpose — especially earlier on in retirement, when your health might be the most optimal to take those trips.
+If you specifically allocate money to travel, he says, there’s no reason not to use it for that purpose — especially earlier in retirement, when your health might be the most optimal to take those trips.

-His mindset may be that you have many years of travel ahead of you.
+His mindset might be that you have many years of travel ahead of you.
 But you don’t know what physical state you’ll be in once you reach your 70s or later.
-And you also don’t know how long either of you will live.
-So, if you can afford to spend a bit more on travel now, you should take advantage of it.
+You also don’t know how long either of you will live.

 As McLean says, "It’s about not wasting the one thing you can’t get more of — time."